Soeiz/FNaF2-PS1-Project/README.md

 If you want to play on real hardware, you'd have to modchip it, use the disc swap method or FreePSXBoot ! (google it)

 The game has unique things that were not on the OG game, such as two player mode, Custom night with far more options, easter eggs, and more !

+Unfortunately, there's no minigames in this port because of memory issues.